-Chronic pain common complication of clot-caused strokesApril 4th, 2013 in Cardiology /
+Chronic pain common complication of clot-caused strokesApril 4, 2013 in Medicine & Health / Cardiology

 Chronic or persistent pain is a common—and likely under-recognized—complication of ischemic strokes (caused by a blocked blood vessel) according to new research in the American Heart Association journal Stroke.

 "Chronic pain syndromes are common, even following strokes of mild to moderate severity," said Martin J. O'Donnell, M.D., lead author and professor of translational medicine at the National University of Ireland in Galway and associate clinical professor at McMaster University in Hamilton, Ontario, Canada.
 "It is associated with greater decline in physical and cognitive function, making it an important medical complication after stroke."